mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_20_Azure Blueprints.md

 1. In the list of blueprints, right-click the one that you previously created (or select the ellipsis) and select **Assign blueprint**.

-1. On the **Assign blueprint** page, in the **Subscription** drop-down list, select the subscriptions that you want to deploy this blueprint to.
+1. On the **Assign blueprint** page, in the **Subscription** drop-down list, select the subscriptions that you want to deploy this blueprint to.  *Skip this step if you are using an Azure Pass or lab Hoster solution*

        If there are supported Enterprise offerings available from Azure Billing, a Create new link is activated under the Subscription box.
 Follow these steps: